vasu31dev/playwright-ts/README.md

 }
 ```

-In this example, the `SauceDemoLoginPage` represents a login page in the application.
-It has methods to navigate to the Saucedemo homepage, perform a success and failure login action, check if the login was successful in successful login case and check if the error message displayed in failure login case
+In this example, the `SauceDemoLoginPage` represents the login page within the application.
+It includes methods to navigate to the Saucedemo homepage, execute both successful and unsuccessful login actions, verify the success of the login in the successful login scenario, and confirm the display of an error message in the case of a failed login.

 Refer to the [Utilities](docs/Utilities.md) section on how to use the reusable methods.